clowdr-app/clowdr-web-app/README.md

 $ npm run init-app
 ```

 After this command runs, you should be able to see all tables with some essential data stored in the database in Back4App.

-@Jon/@Crista: Pressing tab in my browser (safari) selected the URL bar at the top!
-right arrow might have worked.

-Select the `InstanceConfiguration` table, and click on the security icon on the top-right (a shield-like icon).
-Double check that Public read and write are unchecked, then add the role name `ClowdrSysAdmin` (press the tab key after typing this word), and check both Read and Write permissions for this role.
-Click save.
+For verification, please check the ClowdrInstance table -- there should be one row there for a conference instance named XYZ.
+Check also the UserProfile table, and verify that there is one row there for user Clowdr Admin.
+You can check the few other tables that have data on them.

 #### Set Up Hosting and Live Query